Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Or, if you just want to use online resources remotely, you can get an eAccount.
 No ID is needed for this account.

 To renew online, access your library account.
 It’s linked just below the ’Search the Library’ search bar at the top of the library home page, or you can find it on the library catalog at the bottom of the right menu.
 You’ll need your library card.
 Sign in to see a list of all the library books you have checked out now, and how to renew them.

-You can also renew a book over the phone or in person at any Library branch.
+You can also renew a book over the phone or (when libraries are open) in person at any Library branch.
 Again, you’ll need your library card.
 Books may be renewed twice and audio-visual materials may be renewed once.
 However, if someone else is waiting for the book or video, and has placed a hold on it, that item will not be renewed.
 You may renew your items by calling the library’s circulation desk at 707-269-1915.

 Library Home Page

 On the Humboldt County Library home page, use the menu to find our eBooks page.
 From that page you can get to eBooks, audiobooks, magazines and more to use online or download.
 (Our many eBooks aren’t listed in the library catalog, so you can’t find them with the regular book search.)